MicahXX/littleGames/README.md

-# These are just some games you can play in Java like a quiz and more!
+# These are just some very beginner Java games that everybody beginner could try making (: